NSLS-II/PyXRF/README.md

 Users can transfer spec file to hdf file that pyxrf can take.
 Please see examples at https://github.com/NSLS-II/PyXRF/blob/master/examples/specfile_to_hdf.ipynb

 ### Youtube tutorial
-The latest youtube tutorial of pyxrf version 0.0.4 is at https://www.youtube.com/watch?v=2nFLccehaHI
+The youtube tutorial of pyxrf is at https://www.youtube.com/watch?v=2nFLccehaHI

 ## Notes